 Blood Testing Services

 Non-invasive prenatal testing (NIPT) analyses cell-free DNA circulating in the pregnant mother's blood.
-It is a new option in prenatal screening for Down syndrome (trisomy 21) and other common fetal chromosomal conditions (trisomies 18 and 13).
+It is an option in prenatal screening for Down syndrome (trisomy 21) and other common fetal chromosomal conditions (trisomies 18 and 13).

 About the test

 DNA from the fetus circulates in the mother's blood.
 Cell-free DNA (cfDNA) results from the natural breakdown of fetal cells (presumed to be mostly placental) and clears from the maternal system within hours of giving birth.
 During a pregnancy, cfDNA can be tested to give the most accurate screening approach in estimating the risk of a fetus having a common chromosome condition sometimes called a trisomy.
 This occurs when there are three copies of a particular chromosome instead of the expected two.
 The test looks to detect the following trisomies:

 Trisomy 21 is the most common trisomy at the time of birth.
 Also called Down syndrome, it is associated with moderate to severe intellectual disabilities and may also lead to digestive disease, congenital heart defects, and other malformations.

 Trisomy 18 (Edwards syndrome) and Trisomy 13 (Patau syndrome) are associated with a high rate of miscarriage.
 These babies are born with severe brain abnormalities and often have congenital heart defects as well as other birth defects.
 Most affected individuals die before or soon after birth and very few survive beyond the first year of life.

 The testing is non-invasive: it involves taking a blood sample from the mother.
 The pregnancy is not put at risk of miscarriage, or from other adverse outcomes that are associated with invasive testing procedures such as amniocentesis.

 Clinical studies have shown exceptional accuracy for detecting fetal trisomies.